 Move like a caveman.
 Just because you’re hairy and you sweat at the gym, doesn’t mean you’re caveman fit.
 Change up your routine often and get outside to reap the benefits of adapting to unstable terrain (build your stabilizing muscles), running on grass (easier on your knees and plantar fascia), and breathing fresh air (a stress reliever).
 Oh yeah, leave the iPod home once in a while for even greater benefits.

 Rest like a caveman.
 Our ancient brethren may have had some stress between hunting for food, surviving the elements and running from wolves, but it doesn’t compare to the constant level of stress we face today.
-Our constant exposure to electronic devices, our sedentary jobs and the addiction many of us have to Facebook, texting and the Kardashians, leave little unplanned, stress-free downtime.
+Our constant exposure to electronic devices, our sedentary jobs and the addiction many of us have to Facebook, texting and our phones, leave little unplanned, stress-free downtime.
 What about real, deep sleep?
 How many of us sleep with our phone next to the bed or leave the tv on or bring a tablet to bed?

 Think like a caveman.
 First of all, turn off the damn tv and put your phone in the other room, so you can think.
 Constant attention to the media, incessant worries about money, stress from work and concerns about your son’s grades won’t be alleviated by this season of The Walking Dead.
 Maybe not thinking so much will allow the frontal lobe of your brain to calm down and your body will follow…seriously, try 5 minutes of silence or sit outside and listen to the breeze or take a warm bath or a walk in the rain.

 Be a caveman.
 We have much in common biologically with our friends from 10,000 years ago.
 We have to eat.
 We need rest.
 Movement is good for us.
-Adopting a cleaner, paleo-style diet will benefit our health.
+Adopting a cleaner, caveman-style diet will benefit our health.
 Is that enough?
 The next step is to get back to the important basics, which include strengthening our closest relationships, reconnecting with nature and spending time in silence.